theOrillian/website/content/post/up-and-running-with-hugo.md

 Use GitHub's <a href="https://guides.github.com/features/mastering-markdown" target="_blank">Mastering Markdown</a> to get started with adding some format to your blog post.
 Hugo uses <a href="https://github.com/russross/blackfriday" target="_blank">Blackfriday</a> markdown engine which has a few additional features.

 Markdown does not support opening links to a new browser tab.
-To have links open in new tabs, you need to write the HTML yourself - `<a href="https://orillian.com" target="_blank">theOrillian</a>`
+To have links open in new tabs, you need to write the HTML yourself - `<a href="https://orillian.com" target="_blank">orillian.com</a>`

 This site uses <a href="https://github.com/enten/hyde-y" target="_blank">Hyde-Y</a> theme.
 If you plan on using this theme, you need to edit the **config.toml**, **data/Menu.toml** & **data/FootMenu.toml** as shown in the theme configuration instructions.

-[Blog summaries](https://gohugo.io/content/summaries/) can be controlled by using `<!--more-->`.
+<a href="https://gohugo.io/content/summaries/" target="_blank">Blog summaries</a> can be controlled by using `<!--more-->`.

+Update the flavicon.
+If

 Start to finish, the initial developer version stand-up of this site using Hugo took about 2 hours.
 No knowledge of Go or Javascript or CSS was required.

 Day 2 - Publish the website
 =====

 Today I messed up.
 As a seasoned IT pro and I still mess up sometimes.
-I was worrying about taxonomies and creating a "blog series" instead of just accomplishing my goal - use Hugo to generate the <a href="orillian.com" target="_blank">orillian.com</a> website!
+I was worrying about taxonomies and creating a "blog series" instead of just accomplishing my goal - use Hugo to generate the <a href="https://orillian.com" target="_blank">orillian.com</a> website!

 I wasted several hours and did not accomplish my goal.
 I'll try again tomorrow.